jessicalevine/pathfinding/README.md

 Tested on Ruby 1.9.3-p194 on Mac OSX Lion.

+## Usage
+When launched, pathfinding will automatically place a character and a dragon, and begin to visually show the path being drawn found from the character to the dragon.

+Aditionally, these controls are available:
+* Press `p` to pause the pathfinding
+* Press `r` to reset with new random locations

 ## Attribution
 All the graphic tiles used in this program is the Public domain roguelike tileset "RLTiles".
 You can find the original tileset at: http://rltiles.sf.net You can find Dungeon Crawl Stone Soup modified tilesets at: http://code.google.com/p/crawl-tiles/downloads/list